Commencing business in 1985, Technical Workshops has been providing a range of professional maintenance services for

 In the mid 90s Technical Workshops was appointed by Sony Broadcast and Professional (B&P) to repair and service Sony’s relatively new DDS or DAT data backup format.
 Over the following fifteen years we repaired literately hundreds of these units including the AIT format that followed.
 In the early 2000s we became the sole Australian service provider for Yamaha and Sony CD recorders (computer based) and at one point were repairing up to sixty units a week!
 In 2004 Sony selected Technical Workshops as their first independent service provider outside Japan to repair VAIO laptop computers.
 Prior to Sony’s decision to centralise VAIO service in Sydney, we repaired and serviced some eight thousand units over the ensuing eight years making us the second largest Sony laptop repair centre in the country.
 In 2012 Sony made the decision to centralise VAIO service in Sydney so while no longer authorised warranty agents we are still providing an out of warranty service and will continue to do so while there is demand.
 In 2012 we were appointed as Australian service providers for Winmate, manufacturers of small form computer main boards and industrial laptops.

 From the early nineties Technical Workshops has designed and, if required, manufactured various products for commercial applications.

 In 2013 Technical Workshops was appointed by the Victorian Police to provide repairs to component level and seven day phone support for a range of interview recorders (including MultiStream lightweight interview machines and portable time-lapse variants).
 Imported by Amber Technologies, these units were developed specifically for Victorian and NSW Police.

 Technical Workshops has a long history of quality workmanship and a professional approach to our business.
-Knowledgeable and accountable administration staff supports our qualified and experienced team of Technicians who are specialists in their field or specific product area.
-All have a commitment to provide the quality of service and repair you would expect directly from the manufacturer.
+Knowledgeable and accountable administration staff support our qualified and experienced team of Technicians who are specialists in their field or specific product area.
+All have a commitment to provide the quality and level of service and repair you would expect from the manufacturer.